nokia/TPMCourse/README.md

 # Getting started with TPM

 Under [./docs](./docs), you can find a set of files that explain different TPM concepts and contain code examples you can use with the container to get familiarized with TPM and its use cases.

+Currently there is a fairly comprehensive introduction to the tpm2tools set, a short guide to Infineon's eltt2 and the initial work on a short introduction to the Go-TPM libraries.

+The docker container mentioned above already contains the tpm2tool toolset.